mmbman/Katagiri/1986-07-23-Verse-of-Opening-the-Sutra.md

 This is dharma in Buddhism.
 I think in Buddhism, dharma is, not *exactly*, but *almost* corresponding to God in Christianity.
 So the Indian people and some Buddhists say “I believe in dharma.”

 So dharma is a very technical Buddhist term, and very popular.
 It’s a philosophical term, but it’s not philosophical, [it’s a] very spiritual term.
 So it’s a very complicated term. *At the least,* it has three meanings.
 If you use *dharma*, it is the principle of existence; and second, it is phenomena, all phenomena, visible and invisible; and also *teaching*.
 Dharma has at least those three meanings: principle of existence, and also all phenomena, and also teaching.
 Because you can experience it and you can teach it to people.
 This is our responsibility: we have to transmit this dharma to the next generation.
 So, we can teach.

 So that is dharma.

 #### 11:15

-So, the supreme, profound, subtle dharma is rarely met with.
+So, “the supreme, profound, subtle dharma” is rarely met with.
 The second verse is,

 > is rarely met with, even in a hundred thousand million *kalpas*.

-I think it is to be born, it is very rare for us to be born as a human being, and also this kind of opportunity is very real for us to meet together, and to practice together.
+I think it is to be born, it is very rare for us to be born as a human being, and also this kind of opportunity is very [rare] for us to meet together, and to practice together.
 Very rare.

 And also I mention always the opportunity to express your compassion, completely kindness, Buddha’s compassion toward others is very rare.
 Usually we don’t pay attention to that opportunity to express the real true meaning of compassion.
 Like a person who sees a baby is going to fall into the well, or lake, et cetera, run and save him before he thinks.
 This is the true meaning of compassion.
 But that opportunity in our daily life is very rare, because usually there are lots of choices.

 So that’s why zazen is very good for us, to realize that real opportunity to express yourself.
 That’s why you can open yourself.
 To open yourself is completely prior to the function of your desire, or thinking, speculation.
 That is perfect opening.
 So if you do zazen, you can do it.

-But still, we don’t understand that.
-How important that opportunity to do zazen is.
-Because still we are always groping for something in the realm of many choices, alternatives.
-That’s why we don’t.
+But still, we don’t understand that, how important that opportunity to do zazen is.
+Because still we are always groping for something in the realm of many choices, alternatives – that’s why we don’t [understand].
 That’s why every day we have to repeat this kind of practice.

 So “is rarely met with.”
 Ask each other.
 It is very rarely listening to the Buddha’s teaching is very rare.

-In a hundred thousand million kalpas – kalpas is term of time, eternal time.
-Completely boundless time, countless time, that is kalpas.
+In a hundred thousand million *kalpas* – *kalpas* is term of time, eternal time.
+Completely boundless time, countless time, that is *kalpas*.
 And in a hundred thousand million kalpas – for a long, long time – this opportunity we see is very rare.
 We sit together, this opportunity to sit together now, is very rare.
 For a long, long time.
 We cannot get this opportunity for a long, for a hundred million kalpas.

-I think in Buddhism we have to see human life for the long run, and also we have to treat ourselves as a buddha, as dharma, as greatness of being, beyond human speculation.
+I think in Buddhism we have to see human life for the long run, and also we have to treat ourselves as a Buddha, as dharma, as greatness of being beyond human speculation.

 I think in magazine, a journal called *New Age*, I think in the new issue you see an interview with Alice Miller, psychologist.
 I think she’s pretty famous in the United States too.
 Do you know that?
 Alice Miller.
 (It doesn’t sound like people know.)
 I think read that journal, *New Age*.
 There is an essay there. *[There is some crosstalk from the audience.]* Alice Miller.
 Not American; Swedish.
 I forgot, anyway.
 Switzerland ... maybe so.

 She is quite a different psychologist from Freud and Jung, et cetera.
 Very interesting psychology established by her.
 And in that magazine she was asked by the many people, what should we do to be better parents, et cetera?
 And then she said that “I would like you to be free to enjoy the children for themselves, not as the creature to control or change, but as the messenger from the world which we once knew but we have long forgotten.”
 Do you understand that?
 Pretty interesting!
 This is exactly this Buddhistic sense, you know?